sanadriu/github-repository-search/README.md

 First step is to clone the repository with the next URL: `https://github.com/sanadriu/github-repository-search.git`

-Later, in the project directory, you will have to run `npm install & npm install -D` to install all the dependencies required to run the app.
+Later, in the project directory, you will have to run `npm install` and `npm install -D` to install all the dependencies required to run the app.

-The app makes use of environment variables, such that you will have to create a `.env` file in the project folder where you will have to specify 2 values:
+The app makes use of environment variables, so that you will have to create a `.env` file in the project folder where you will have to specify 2 values, in order to request data GitHub API from the application:

 - REACT_APP_GITHUB_AUTH_TOKEN: It's an authentication token used to interact with the GitHub API.
 - REACT_APP_GITHUB_URL: It's currently `https://api.github.com`